Carbon neutral website and lifestyle with self-managed carbon offset

 What is it that can really help?
-Could we find any green projects to neutralize our lifestyle and corporate residual CO2 emissions?
+Could we find any climate protection projects to neutralize our lifestyle and corporate residual CO2 emissions?

-There is a solution for the cost-effective offset of residual carbon emissions, that not for calming our conscience only.
+The self-managed carbon offset is a solution for instant and certified reduction of atmospheric carbon that, not for calming our conscience only.
 In essence, it is a real contribution to solving global issues amid climate emergency.